oduwa/RWAndroidTryout/Part1_edited.markdown

 Those imports contain classes we will use later in the tutorial, so its better to get them out of the way now.

-Now, replace the existing **WatchFaceService** class definition with the following:
+Now, replace the existing **CustomWatchFaceService** class definition with the following:

-    public class WatchFaceService extends CanvasWatchFaceService {
+    public class CustomWatchFaceService extends CanvasWatchFaceService {

       @Override
       public Engine onCreateEngine() {